-While the science behind this isn’t 100% certain, a sufficient number of studies have consistently shown there is a strong link between blue light and sleep depravity.
-Despite the little uncertainty of its exact impact, sleep is too vital to the normal functioning of the human body to take a chance on blue light.
-Discovering how blue light filters help you sleep better is certainly a safe bet that will assist you to understand the hullabaloo surrounding them.
+Whilst not 100%, a number of studies have shown there is a strong link between blue light and sleep depravity.
+Despite the uncertainty of its impact, sleep is vital to the normal functioning of the body to chance.
+Discovering how blue light filters help you sleep better will assist you to understand the hullabaloo surrounding them.

 1. They Help Increase Melatonin Production

 Scientists have termed the hormone melatonin the sleep tonic.
 Its production is perceived to signal the body of impending sleep.
 Exposure to blue light has been postulated to inhibit its production.
-While low levels of melatonin is beneficial during the day, at night the suppression of melatonin is nothing but detrimental to people craving a good night sleep.
-Low melatonin levels equates to high alertness and is counteractive to the achievement of sleep.
+While low levels of melatonin are beneficial, at night the suppression of melatonin is detrimental to people lacking sleep.
+Low melatonin levels equate to high alertness and is counteractive to the achievement of sleep.

 2. They Help Increase Orange Light

-It is deduced that the orange light which is dominant during the sunset triggered drowsiness in the early man and that this trigger is still active until today.
+It is deduced the orange light which is dominant during the sunset triggered drowsiness in the early man.
+It is believed this trigger is still active until today.
 However, because of the saturation of blue light in smart devices, its effect is hampered.
-Luckily, with the help of a blue light filter, you can increase the impact of orange light emitted by your device.
+Luckily, with the help of a blue light filter, you can increase the impact of orange light by your device.

 3. They Help Reduce Alertness